rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 ## From MySQL to MariaDB to Aurora #

-MySQL is open-sourced,
-first proposed by Edgar Cord in 1970.
+MySQL was first proposed by Edgar Cord in 1970.
-The free usage made it a natural choice for other open-source frameworks such as WordPress and thus its rapid growth.
+Its "open-source" free usage made it a natural choice for other open-source frameworks such as WordPress and thus its rapid growth.

    NOTE: The "My" in MySQL is named after co-founder Michael's daughter,